IntelliBridge/Menlo-extension/README.md

 This design supports:

-RMF documentation

 ATO review

 Least-privilege principles

-Extensibility
+Extensibility:

 You can safely:

-add new scripts
+  - add new scripts

-add new policies
+  - add new policies

-add new environments
+  - add new environments

-add new vendor adapters
+  - add new vendor adapters

 No refactoring required.

-Known Enhancements (Planned)

-Idempotent deploy (hashing & diffing)

---dry-run validation mode

-Explicit policy priority controls

-Additional vendor adapters

-Terraform wrapping

 Summary: